-The Semispinalis Dorsi is lower down on the spine, and with difficulty distinguished from the multifidus.
-Like the other, it passes from transverse to spinous processes, and lies under the longissimus dorsi, between it and the multifidus.
+The Semi-Spinalis Dorsi is lower down on the spine, and with difficulty distinguished from the multifidus spinæ.
+Like the last, it passes from transverse to spinous processes, and lies under the longissimus dorsi, between it and the multifidus.

-This muscle arises by tendons connected with those of the other muscles, from the transverse processes of the seventh, eighth, ninth, and tenth dorsal vertebræ, and passes upwards obliquely, to be inserted, tendinous, into the sides of the spinous processes of the two lower cervical, and five upper dorsal vertebræ.
+This muscle arises by tendons connected with those of the other muscles, from the transverse processes of the seventh, eighth, ninth, and tenth dorsal vertebræ, and passes obliquely upwards to be inserted, tendinously, into the sides of the spinous processes of the two lower cervical and five upper dorsal vertebræ.